-Due to an administrative decision to move the collection to off-site storage in preparation for the recently completed renovation of the John Hay Library, only a limited range of materials from the Gorham Company Archive are currently available for research use.
-These materials include Gorham's printed sales catalogs and other reference works, which can be identified using JOSIAH, as well as selected archival material.
+Due to an administrative decision to move the collection to an out-of-state storage site in preparation for the 2013-2014 renovation of the John Hay Library, only a limited range of materials from the Gorham Company Archive are currently available for research use.
+These materials include Gorham's printed sales catalogs and other reference works, which can be identified using JOSIAH (the Brown University Library's online catalog) as well as selected archival material.
 Archival material that can be made available for research is listed in a spreadsheet that can be sent to researchers upon request to email@example.com.

 This page also outlines other resources that are currently available to assist anyone doing research on the Gorham Manufacturing Company and its products.

 Brown Digital Repository (Brown University Library)

 Provides online access to digital images representing a small selection of material from the Gorham Company Archive and other sources.
 Includes materials from the Gorham Company Archive at the John Hay Library, the Fleet Library at RISD and the RISD Museum that were imaged for the IMLS grant project in 2007-2008, along with related images and other materials created by Brown students and faculty.